impothnis/FrontEnd/README.md

 # FrontEnd
-This repo is testimony for all the efforts I am putting to master the Front-End development and to track my progress
+This repo is eyewitness for all the efforts I am putting to master the Frontend development and to track my progress